Seven states among top achievers in 'ease of doing business' ranking of states, UTs | Science-Environment

 - India

-Andhra Pradesh, Gujarat and Telangana are among the seven states categorised as top achievers in the ranking of states and Union Territories based on the implementation of the business reform action plan 2020, according to a report released by Finance Minister Nirmala Sitharaman on Thursday.
+Andhra Pradesh, Gujarat, and Telangana are among the seven states categorized as top achievers in the ranking of states and Union Territories based on the implementation of the business reform action plan 2020, according to a report released by Finance Minister Nirmala Sitharaman on Thursday.

-Himachal Pradesh, Madhya Pradesh, Maharashtra, Odisha, Uttarakhand and Uttar Pradesh have been categorised as Achievers in the ranking.
+Himachal Pradesh, Madhya Pradesh, Maharashtra, Odisha, Uttarakhand, and Uttar Pradesh have been categorized as Achievers in the ranking.
 The broader aim of the exercise is to boost investor confidence, foster a business-friendly climate and augment the ease of doing business across the country by introducing an element of healthy competition through a system of assessing states based on their performance in the implementation of Business Reforms Action Plan (BRAP).
-The Aspires category too includes seven states, including Assam, Kerala and Goa.
-Other states in this section are Chhattisgarh, Jharkhand, Kerala, Rajasthan and West Bengal.
+The Aspires category too includes seven states, including Assam, Kerala, and Goa.
+Other states in this section are Chhattisgarh, Jharkhand, Kerala, Rajasthan, and West Bengal.

 The commerce and industry ministry has this time changed the system of ranking by making it category-based - top achievers, achievers, aspires, and emerging business ecosystems - against the earlier practice of announcing ranks.